AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 Updated Adobe Analytics Data Connector End-of-Life date from March 1, 2022 to August 17, 2022.
 [Read more](deprecated-features.md)

-Added a link to Adobe Experience Platform mobile SDK documentation to learn how to configure the Campaign extension in Adobe Launch.
-[Read more](../../delivery/using/integrating-campaign-sdk-into-the-mobile-application.md)

 Added a section about how to use JavaScript to calculate values, exchange data and to execute specific operations using SOAP calls.[Read more](../../workflow/using/javascript-scripts-and-templates.md)

 Added samples of JavaScript codes implementation in workflows.
 [Read more](../../workflow/using/javascript-in-workflows.md)